Curriculum Intent

 Key vocabulary

-Sequence, selection, iteration, validation, authentication, logic error, syntax error, run-time error, white space, indentation, comments
+Sequence, selection, iteration, validation, authentication, logic error, syntax error, run-time error, white space, indentation, comments AND, OR, NOT, count controlled loop, condition-controlled loop, sub programme, function, procedure, arrays, local variable, global variable

 Assessment